 Add The Freshness Of Plants

-The interior decorators suggest that nothing can feel more energetic than plants in the foyer area.
+Nothing can feel more energetic than plants in the foyer area.
 Indoor plants have always been an integral part of interior decor, and that’s why bringing one in the foyer area is not a big deal.
 You can have one smaller one at the table, on the walls, or a big pot in one of the corners.

 A Carpet That Defines The Area